How to Get a Contractor License in Connecticut

 Last updated: March 1, 2026

 Connecticut is a high-value market in the New York City commuter corridor, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in Connecticut is a structured process overseen by the Connecticut Department of Consumer Protection.
+Licensing in Connecticut is overseen by the Connecticut Department of Consumer Protection.
+The process does not require any pre-license education hours.
+You'll need to pass the No exam required (administered by None) with a score of at least N/A.

-Connecticut requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Connecticut does not require any pre-license education hours.
 The total cost is relatively affordable at $200 to $500, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |